Dan-McElroy/mcelmusic.api/docs/decisions-assumptions.md

   - When creating a track with bad/non-existing artist IDs, bad entries will be ignored
   - Existing error handling feels overengineered, unmaintainable
 - Parameter checks and failures in data model
-- No time for Postman collection
+- No current security configuration, app is totally open
 - Not very intuitive/dev-friendly setup between domain models and dbos

 ### Artist of the Day Implementation